Sailing Turkey

 companies and take your pick.

-During your time on the blue water of the Turkish Riviera you will have the chance of seeing rock tombs, ancient ruins and the sunken city of Simena on Kekova Island, just east of
+During your time on the blue water of the Turkish Riviera, you will have the chance to see rock tombs, ancient ruins, and the underwater city of Simena on Kekova Island, just east of

 Kas, which is wonderfully preserved just under the surface.
 You cannot anchor

-above it but you will see have the chance to view it in all its glory.
+above it, but you will have the chance to view it in all its glory.
 It dates

 back to Lycian times before Christ but was destroyed by an earthquake in the

 2nd Century AD.
-Although it was rebuilt by the Byzantines, settlements were
+Although the Byzantines rebuilt it, settlements were

 finally abandoned under the threat of Arab incursions in the Middle Ages.